stephhoneyy/rt-ai-workshop/osg_material.md

 This lesson shows how to use ChatGPT to support **OSG preparation and discipleship**.

 > [!WARNING]
-> AI cannot replace prayer, study, or discernment — but it can be a **helpful tool** to spark ideas, save time, and create materials you can refine for your group.
+> AI cannot replace prayer, study, or discernment, but it can be a **helpful tool** to spark ideas, save time, and create materials you can refine for your group.

 ## Why Use AI for OSG Material?
 - Generate discussion questions quickly